Markovian acyclic directed mixed graphs for discrete data: Toward a parameterization of the discrete Markov model for an ADMG

-The interpretation is that $W$ is the set of non-zero vertices being partitioned, and which need to have their values on the left side of any conditioning bars `flipped' from 1 to 0 in order to get an expression of the form (\ref{eqn:pform}).
-The set $B$ consists of those vertices for which this `flipping' has already taken place, and those in $W\setminus B$ have yet to be flipped.
+The interpretation is that $W$ is the set of nonzero vertices being partitioned, and which need to have their values on the left-hand side of any conditioning bars ``flipped'' from 1 to 0 in order to get an expression of the form (\ref{eqnpform}).
+The set $B$ consists of those vertices for which this ``flipping'' has already taken place, and those in $W\setminus B$ have yet to be flipped.

-The induction starts with the single term $(B,W) = (\emptyset, A \setminus O)$, given via Theorem \ref{thm:factorization}.
-At each step a term is `reduced' into a sum of two further pieces by flipping a single vertex, until the procedure finishes with a sum containing the set of terms
+The induction starts with the single term $(B,W) = (\varnothing, A \setminus O)$, given via Theorem \ref{teofactorization}.
+At each step a term is ``reduced'' into a sum of two further pieces by flipping a single vertex, until the procedure finishes with a sum containing the set of terms

-and thus corresponds to an expression of the form (\ref{eqn:pform}).
+and thus corresponds to an expression of the form (\ref{eqnpform}).